milanpansuriya28/Advanced-Data-Representation/README.md

-# CS 3503 Assignment 2 - Number Base Conversion
+# CS 3503 Assignment 2 – Data Representation and Mapping

 ## Author
 Milan H. Pansuriya

 ## Description
-This project builds on Assignment 1 by adding advanced data representation features used in computer architecture.
+This project builds on Number Base Conversion adding advanced data representation features used in computer architecture.
-It introduces direct base conversions (octal, binary, hexadecimal) and several signed integer representations while reusing the test framework from Assignment 1.
+It introduces direct base conversions (octal, binary, hexadecimal) and several signed integer representations while reusing the test framework from Number Base Conversion file.

 ## What the Program Does
 The program includes: